 Reconditioned items will be recorded at the total purchase price plus all reconditioning costs.
 Reconditioning of already owned items normally will be charged to expense, and the initial property records will remain unchanged, unless the amount is $5,000 or more and reconditioning will prolong the life of the asset more than an additional year.
 In this case, the reconditioning will be considered an improvement, and a separate property record will be kept for the improvement.

 Property Control will initiate equipment tags in one of several ways.
 All purchase orders will be reviewed.
 When a purchase order meets the capital equipment requirements, Property Control will prepare a property record and create a property tag after the purchase order has been paid.
 The property record will contain the following information:

 - Serial number of equipment

 - Building and room number where equipment is located

 - Source of funds used for the purchase

-- Responsible Organization name and number
+- Responsible Organization

 - Purchase order, voucher or EIO used to pay for equipment

 - Asset type

 The property tag and a tag notice will be sent to the individual who requested the purchase order.
 That individual is responsible for attaching the property tag.